gvwilson/thirdbit/src/fiction/santas/index.md

 What he *did* enjoy was going into the workshop and helping his mother.
 The smell of solder,
-the *shick shick* of freshly-sharpened scissors, and the feeling of a dovetail joint fitting perfectly together felt right in a way that clambering up the icy concrete side of an apartment building never did.
+the *shick shick* sound of freshly-sharpened scissors, and the feeling of a dovetail joint fitting perfectly together felt right in a way that clambering up the icy concrete side of an apartment building never did.